Bridging of Technologies: Union of Pharmaceutical and Medical Device Industries Brings Opportunities

 Deb Schenberger presented “Electrical Stimulation of Spinal Fusion”

 New Perspectives on the Future of Drug Discovery

 Learn how Nerac's analysis of patent and non-patent information in bio-pharma gives insight into drug pipeline activity, identifies new growth opportunities and charts an effective plan for success.

 This example of a Nerac Research and Advisory "Special Project" Services request is an overview of competitive intelligence on Ablynx NV, a biopharmaceutical company based in Belgium.
 It includes information to provide a first-pass evaluation of Ablynx as a possible business partner or acquisition target.

-This assessment of the orthopedic implant market is an example of a Nerac Research and Advisory Services request report.
+This technical market assessment is an example of a Nerac Research and Advisory "Special Project" Services report.